Border Collie Breed overview

 General Exercise and Care

-Although the Border Collie is a highly adaptable dog, his need for high levels of exercise makes him better suited to a home with some space: either a securely fenced backyard or a rural environment such as a farm or ranch.
-Because of the breed’s intelligence levels, the Border Collie requires a good deal of physical and mental stimulation daily; therefore, Border Collie owners need to understand and provide these requirements for their dog.
+Although they are a highly adaptable dog, his need for high levels of exercise makes him better suited to a home with some space: either a securely fenced backyard or a rural environment such as a farm or ranch.
+Because of the breed’s intelligence levels, the Border Collie requires a good deal of physical and mental stimulation daily; therefore, owners need to understand and provide these requirements for their dog.
 A healthy outlet for the Border Collie’s bright mind and intense energy levels is a must to live happily with this breed.

 Coat and Grooming

-Excessive grooming is not necessary for the Border Collie, but weekly brushing will keep his weather-resistant double coat shiny and free of matting.
+Excessive grooming is not necessary for them, but weekly brushing will keep his weather-resistant double coat shiny and free of matting.
 During shedding season, brushing more frequently helps to minimize the amount of hair shed.
 Bathing is only necessary once every four months or whenever your Border Collie is smelly or dirty.

 Children and Other Pets